gl-inet/docs3.x/docs/app/wireguard.md

 WireGuard is an extremely simple yet fast and modern VPN that utilizes **state-of-the-art cryptography**.
 It aims to be [faster](https://www.wireguard.com/performance/), [simpler](https://www.wireguard.com/quickstart/), leaner, and more useful than IPSec, while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.

-You can setup and use WireGuard easily in firmware 3.0, wireGurad server and clients are pre-installed in firmware 3.0.
+You can setup and use WireGuard easily in firmware 3.0, wireGuard server and clients are pre-installed in firmware 3.0.